quicwg/base-drafts/draft-ietf-quic-transport.md

 connection to a preferred server address.

 Migrating a connection to a new server address mid-connection is left for future work.
-If a client receives packets from a new server address not indicated by the preferred_address transport parameter, the client SHOULD discard these packets.
+If a client receives packets from a new server address when the client has not initiated a migration, the client SHOULD discard these packets.

 ### Communicating a Preferred Address